cym13/various-tutorials/functional_programming.rst

     double(5) == 10

+This will prove very useful later when discussing closures.

 Side effects of Functional Programming
 ======================================

-Also functional programming do not have side effects on the runtime environment, is has *huge* side effects on the way one programs.
+Functional programming do not have side effects on the runtime environment, but is has *huge* side effects on the way one programs and on the properties of such programs!

 Easier composition!
 -------------------